valhalla/valhalla-docs/explorer/tutorial.md

 1. Copy `goo.gl/pdE0oL` and paste it into the address bar of a new browser tab.
 This is a shortened link to a Tangram Play map, which opens to display a basemap with several transit-related layers.
   ![Transit map in Tangram Play](/images/mobility-explorer-tangram-play.png) Notice that there are data `sources` defined for each map layer, where the source URLs are requests to the Transitland and Mapzen Mobility APIs displayed as GeoJSON files.
 Under `layers`, you can define the style rules for how to display the features on the map.
 The BART route lines are drawn with the route colors from the data in Transitland, which originates from the GTFS file.
 This color information is created using a special JavaScript function that enables advanced drawing capabilities.
 2. Within the `sources` block, after the `_isochrone` block, paste the following YAML text that uses a query for the bus 12 Onestop ID.
-Be careful to follow the proper indentation levels as you paste.
+Be careful to follow the proper indentation levels as you paste; there are vertical guidelines to help you.
   ```yaml
   _bus12:
     type: GeoJSON